Data mapping

 For example, a company that would like to transmit and receive purchases and invoices with other companies might use data mapping to create data maps from a company's data to standardized ANSI ASC X12 messages for items such as purchase orders and invoices.

+Modern data mapping processes increasingly use artificial intelligence (AI) and machine learning (ML) techniques to automate and optimize these tasks.

 Standards

 X12 standards are generic Electronic Data Interchange (EDI) standards designed to allow a company to exchange data with any other company, regardless of industry.
 The standards are maintained by the Accredited Standards Committee X12 (ASC X12), with the American National Standards Institute (ANSI) accredited to set standards for EDI.
 The X12 standards are often called ANSI ASC X12 standards.

-The W3C introduced R2RML as a standard for mapping data in a Relational database to data expressed in terms of the Resource_Description_Framework (RDF).
+The W3C introduced R2RML as a standard for mapping data in a relational database to data expressed in terms of the Resource Description Framework (RDF).

-In the future, tools based on semantic web languages such as Resource Description Framework (RDF), the Web Ontology Language (OWL) and standardized metadata registry will make data mapping a more automatic process.
+In the future, tools based on semantic web languages such as RDF, the Web Ontology Language (OWL) and standardized metadata registry will make data mapping a more automatic process.
 This process will be accelerated if each application performed metadata publishing.
 Full automated data mapping is a very difficult problem (see semantic translation).